xiongyu0523/azure-sphere-bootcamp/Lab-3.md

 > Azure IoT Hub DPS service do not allow to use free subscription, You should use a pay-as-you-go subscription for this lab.

-1. After connect Azure Sphere development board to your PC, enable device debug and disable OTA in Azure Sphere utility by:
+1. After connect hardware to your PC, enable device debug and disable OTA in Azure Sphere utility by:

-   `azsphere device prep-debug`
+   `azsphere device enable-development`

 2. Make sure WiFi credential is configured and Azure Sphere is connected to AP.
 If Lab-2 is skipped, follow Step 1) and 2) in [Ove-The-Air upgrade](Lab-2.md) to setup.

+3. Open AzureIoT project in *.\azure-sphere-samples\Samples\AzureIoT* folder.
+If you're using **AVNET_MT3620_SK** board, follow Step 4 in [Lab-1](Lab-1.md) to modify hardware definition file first.

-3. Open a solution in Visual Studio and navigate to the folder of *.\azure-sphere-samples\Samples\AzureIoT*, open AzureIoT.sln solution file.
-Before build the project, there're three key information you need provide to the applicaton in app_manifest.json file.
+4. Before build the project, there're three key information you need provide to the applicaton in app_manifest.json file.

    1. The Tenant ID for your Azure Sphere device
    2. The Scope ID for your device provisioning service (DPS) instance